 - hosting international visitors and visiting scholars

-- developing research interest groups
+- developing research active interest groups and accredited clinical academic wards and departments

-- the dissemination of nursing research findings
+- the dissemination of nursing research findings, including publication support

 Clinical School Leads